 This creamy Sausage Alfredo Pasta combines penne pasta, smoked sausage, and a seasoned Alfredo sauce to deliver a restaurant-worthy meal.
 This dinner can be ready in about 30 minutes or less making it a perfect weeknight dinner.

-For a lightened-up Sausage Alfredo pasta with veggies (onion, peppers, and mushrooms) try our Cajun Sausage Pasta.
+For a lightened-up Sausage Alfredo pasta with veggies (onion, peppers, and mushrooms) try this Cajun Sausage Pasta.

 Overhead image of the Sausage Alfredo pasta